Skip links

 Bud Hall, Superintendent of the Department of Public Works, said, “This is one of the worst roads in town and also one of the most heavily used.
 We’ve been trying to deal with the drainage for years—it’s at a low point and collects rainwater from a large area, and the outlets are not big enough to handle major storms, so water backs up and can form ice in the winter, damaging the road.
 This is the second year we applied for this grant.
 When we got some feedback from the state last year, we were able to submit a project that met their requirements.”

-Hall expects construction to start in the Spring/early Summer of 2024 and, without delays, to be completed in the 2024 construction season.
+Hall expects construction to start in the Spring/early Summer of 2025 and, without delays, to be completed in the 2025 construction season (revised from 2024 after easement requirements were identified and had to be resolved).

 CURRENT STATUS-